Mass censorship and the invasion of privacy are mainstays of modern social media, killing the idea of the open and free web.

 Micropayments on the platform are direct, instant, and can be made without a middleman which makes them resilient to censorship.

 These micropayments also serve as a unique content moderation tool by allowing you to charge users to interact with you.
 If there are accounts that you don’t want to interact with, simply set a high interaction fee to make it expensive for them to bother you.

 Twetch also lets you send encrypted messages to other users via Twetch Chat.
 These encrypted messages aren’t reliant on a middleman and are encrypted with Bitcoin, AES, and ECIES.

-An open source, crypto-enhanced social network which is based on five freedom principles – free speech, free trade, individual liberty, privacy, and security.
+A crypto-enhanced social network which is based on five freedom principles – free speech, free trade, individual liberty, privacy, and security.

 Flote has adopted these principles in response to Big Tech’s censorship and use of personal data for monetary gain.
 It adds that these values have been “proven to maximize freedom and prosperity throughout history.”

 One of Flote’s standout features is that Bitcoin wallets are integrated into its app.
 Flote takes no platform fees which means everything you earn on the platform is deposited into this wallet.

 This integrated wallet makes it easy to monetize your content via one-time tips, monthly subscriptions, and paid posts.